cout970/OpenModLoader/README.md

+# Grass
+A minecraft modding API

-# OpenModLoader
+# How to setup

-A next gen minecraft mod loader for minecraft 1.10 and above
+Clone this repo and run:

+bash gradlew setupGrass genIdeaRuns --refresh-dependencies

+open intelij on the folder

+(temp) add a new run config with the main class: GrassClient

+run